sjara/phonotaxis/docs/state_matrix_guide.md

 **Header Row**:
 - **Event columns**: IZin, IZout, Lin, Lout, Rin, Rout, Tup
   - These are the possible events that can occur
-  - Each abbreviated to 5 characters in the display
 - **Timers**: Duration the state will last
 - **Outputs**: State of each output (see below)
 - **integerOut**: Numeric code emitted